divio/divio-cloud-docs/introduction/05-package-addon.rst

 ensure that ``INSTALLED_APPS``, ``urls.py`` and other key configuration settings are correct.

-The Divio Cloud also allows applications to be installed into projects from the Control Panel, selecting the version to be installed and configuring the application - i.e. applying some settings - using a web form.
+Divio also allows applications to be installed into projects from the Control Panel, selecting the version to be installed and configuring the application - i.e. applying some settings - using a web form.
 This is also handled by the same ``aldryn_config.py`` file.

-In this section of the tutorial, we'll start packaging Django Debug Toolbar as a Divio Cloud addon, so that it can install itself into a project.
+In this section of the tutorial, we'll start packaging Django Debug Toolbar as a Divio addon, so that it can install itself into a project.

 ..  important::